 He stated that this was due to poor mapping and its attendant consequences of boundary disputes, insecurity, among others.

-The SURCON boss urged the Senate and other stakeholders to provide legislative framework that would facilitate an increase in the number of surveyors, their training and establishment of council offices in each state of the federation.
+The head of delegation urged the Senate and other stakeholders to provide legislative framework that would facilitate an increase in the number of surveyors, their training and establishment of Council offices in each state of the federation.